rogerthedeveloper/360-3D-Stereo-Image-or-Video-Three.js/README.md

-# 360° 3D Stereo Image or Video with Three.js
+# 360° 3D Stereo Image or Video with Three.js, WEBVR

 An implementation of Three.js for take a starting point with 360° 3D Stereo Video or Image, within Device Orientation Controller and Cursor Point Navigation for VR Google Cardboard or VR Box also Oculus.